guidefari/here_hugo/content/book/team-topologies.md

 > A combination of all three team interaction modes is likely needed for most medium-sized and large enterprises (and these modes are useful to introduce at smaller organizations sooner than many people expect).

 ### Team interaction modes evolve over time
-- EG, an enabling team & stream aligned can go from collaboration to X-as-a-Service once patterns have been solidified
+- EG, an enabling team & stream aligned can go from collaboration to X-as-a-Service once patterns have been solidified and a platform has been built

 ---